zeitgeistpm/zeitgeist-subsquid/README.md

 # zeitgeist-subsquid

-[Subsquid](https://www.subsquid.io/) is used to index and provide a graphql interface on top of Zeitgeist.
+[Subsquid](https://www.subsquid.io/) is used to index and provides a graphql interface on top of Zeitgeist.

 Click [here](https://processor.zeitgeist.pm/graphql) to start querying on the data available with Zeitgeist.